 This year as the military and civilian surge continues to pour into Afghanistan the regional representatives from various USG agencies as well as the Marines are staging a series of meetings to see where they can help.

 The meeting with the governor and his staff was interesting.
 In fact a case study in complexities of trying to provide meaningful development in Afghanistan.
 ISAF put out a press release about the meeting which can be found here.
-The governor said that he need some help with his main canal and also needs some sort of medical treatment facility.
-He could also use a hand building a proper runway for the airport so commercial flights can resume.
-For now only our planes and the Marine Osprey’s land at the airport due to the ruts in the runway and pack of dogs which always seem to run across the runway when fixed wing planes are on final.
+The governor said that he needed some help with his main canal and also needs some sort of medical treatment facility.
+He could also use a proper runway for the airport so commercial flights can resume.
+For now only our planes and the Marine Osprey’s land at the airport due to the ruts in the runway and packs of feral dogs that always seem to run across the runway when fixed wing planes are on their final approach.

-I don’t think ISAF has an intention of putting a base way out in Zaranj as there is no reason for them to be there but this getting action instead of talk stuff.
-That’s going to be a little problematic.
+I don’t think ISAF has an intention of putting a base way out in Zaranj as there is no reason for them to be here but this getting action instead of talk stuff is going to be problematic.
 This is where good intentions drive expectations above what can met with the current contracting processes.

 As noted in my last post nothing happens fast with the Regional Contracting Command.
 The Marines and their USG counterparts are trying to use money as a weapon.
 But if you are going to use money as a weapon you need to have money.
 They will get the funds to do the canal work and probably pave the airport runway too but that is months and months and months away.
-Plus the “Afghan First” policy which makes sense on a powerpoint slide normally produces results like this which I found today after surfing the net for .025 seconds.
+Plus the “Afghan First” policy which makes sense on a PowerPoint slide normally produces results like this (a story about botched police station construction) which I found today after surfing the net for .025 seconds.

 More distressing is the lack of medical facilities in a such a large urban center.
 Currently people who can afford it seek treatment in Iran.
 The others have to make do with local doctors working out of offices with very little equipment.
 This shortfall clearly bothered the American delegation and they explained that it will be their first priority.
 But as the mission of our military and USG agencies remains first and foremost to support GIRoA (Government of the Islamic Republic of Afghanistan) they stressed that whatever solution there is to this problem must be fixed in direct consultation with the Ministry of Health in Kabul.
-Hate to be blunt about this but that is essentially the same as saying nothing is going to happen except years of frustrating meetings and in the end you ‘ll have to figure this out on your own.
+Hate to be blunt about this but that is essentially the same as saying nothing is going to happen except years of frustrating meetings resulting in zero action.

 Life continues on the border, hot, windy, dusty but secure.
-The Marines will fund the complete rehabilitation of the main water canal which will life a little easier for the people of Zaranj but it is going to take a lot of time given the current contracting procedures.
-At some point we have to realize that speed and effectiveness can only achieved if we start doing things a different way.
+The Marines will fund the complete rehabilitation of the main water canal which will make life a little easier for the people of Zaranj but that is going to take time given the current contracting procedures.
+At some point we have to realize that speed is a weapon that doesn’t subtract from effectiveness.
 We are acting as if we have all the time and money in the world and we don’t.